shihao7i/grafana-panel-grid/README.md

 # UI Grid Panel Plugin for Grafana

-This is what I did in Hewlett Packard Enterprise Sunnyvale, CA. It's just a POC and eventually we made a dicision instead of using Grafana, using React to buid our project, so I decided to upload this on my personal Github, wish it can hlep more people who want to know how to write a Grafana-plugin.
+This is what I did in Hewlett Packard Enterprise Sunnyvale, CA in June 2016.
+It's just a POC and eventually we made a dicision instead of using Grafana, using React to buid our project, so I decided to upload this on my personal Github, wish it can hlep more people who want to know how to write a Grafana-plugin.
 I completed this alone in HPE, and we did't use grafana is our project, so I got permit to share my code.

 You need the lastest grafana build for Grafana 3.0 to enable plugin support.
 You can get it here : http://grafana.org/download/builds.html